nmstreethran/kerry-flux-data/README.md

 sed -n '1,10p' 'file.dat'
 ```

-If the DAT file is binary, the output looks like this:
+If the DAT file is binary, the output looks something like this:

 ```text
 "TOB3","1541","CR5000","1541","2.3","CPU:3D_LI_EB_DFnew.CR5","52197","2014-12-22 11:34:18"